threecuptea/spark_tutorial_2/README.md

            There will be stdout and stderr links for each executor under Executor tab of Spark application in Spark history server site (default to port 18080).
-In the case of deploy-mode: cluster,  there would be stdout and stderr on the driver row since stdout and stderr will be in cluster (contrast to console in the case of client deploy-mode).
+In the case of deploy-mode: cluster,  there would be stdout and stderr links on the driver row since stdout and stderr will be in cluster (contrast to console in the case of client deploy-mode).
 Those links would be re-directed to Hadoop job-history server to retrieve the application log.

         10. Normally, Spark would even out workloads among executors.
-When Spark run in yarn-cluster and it would use one core of one executor to run the driver tasks.
+When Spark run in yarn-cluster and it would use one core to run the driver tasks.
 Therefore, you might see one executor having more tasks than others.
 In the case of MovieLensALS, job ran in cluster mode performs better than the job ran in client mode.
 It is possibly due to MovieLensALS having a lot of println and show .
             In the case of client mode, they have to output to console.